-The term special effects makeup calls to mind images of monsters and other creatures.
+The term “special effects makeup” calls to mind images of monsters and otherworldly creatures.
 Wild colors and textures abound, creativity is the name of the game!
-But did you know that there are a variety of jobs to choose from in this field?
-You won’t be limited to freelance jobs or Halloween events.
-This is a very dynamic career!
+But special effects makeup artists aren’t just limited to one or two applications.
+There are a variety of different industries where someone with this highly sought-after skillset can work.

-Join us as we journey through 5 special effects makeup jobs you likely didn’t know about!
+Join us as we journey through 5 special effects makeup jobs you probably didn’t know about!

-The great news?
-Your creativity translates very well into a career as a prosthetics artist.
-Film and television directors need you to figure out what prosthetics to create for a film or television set.
+Your creativity as a makeup artist will translate very well into a career as a prosthetics artist.
+Film and television directors need you to figure out what prosthetics to use when creating a film or television set.
 You’ll work with actors’ facial features so your prosthetics are as true to life as possible.
-Interpersonal skills are just as important as technical ones in this role.
+For this reason, interpersonal skills are just as important as technical ones.
 Getting to know the actors in a production is all part of the special effects process!

 Theme park makeup artist

 Love the thought of bringing characters to life?
 It’s a common trait shared by most makeup artists.
 One job you can go for with your special effects makeup training is that of a Theme Park Makeup Artist.
 That’s right – places such as Disneyland and Universal Studios hire well-trained, outgoing makeup artists to create their characters.
 Imagine working at the happiest place on earth!

 But don’t be fooled.
 This is a demanding role, and competition is fierce.
 Amusement parks are large and have hundreds of employees.
 As a theme park makeup artist, you’ll need to use makeup to bring well-known cartoons and creatures to life.
 We highly recommend obtaining your special effects makeup certification to set yourself apart.
 A stand-out portfolio is your ticket to a thrilling role like this.

 Psst—working at a theme park is QC Makeup Academy Graduate, Tyler Russell’s next big goal.
 Read his story and see photos of his stunning work!

 Professional stage makeup artist